 Experienced Atlanta DUI Lawyers at Chestney & Sullivan

-If you are arrested for a DUI in Atlanta, our experienced Atlanta DUI lawyers at Chestney & Sullivan are available to discuss your Atlanta Driving Under the Influence case anytime – including after-hours, holidays, and weekends!
-Call us today at 404.816.8777.
-If you refused the officer’s request for a breath or blood test or tested above the legal limit, action must be taken within 30 days concerning your driving ability.
+If you are arrested for a DUI in Atlanta, our experienced Atlanta DUI lawyers at Chestney & Sullivan are available to discuss your Atlanta Driving Under the Influence case anytime – including after-hours and on weekends.
+We understand that DUI arrests occur at the most inconvenient time, so we are available to discuss your case over the holidays, including New Year’s Day!
+Call us at 404.816.8777.
+If you refuse the officer’s request for a breath or blood test or are tested above the legal limit, action must be taken within 30 days concerning your driving ability.
 We can review your case and discuss how we can successfully defend your DUI charges in Atlanta and save your ability to drive.
 Mr. Sullivan successfully argued to suppress a blood test refusal in Fulton County that the prosecution appealed to the Georgia Supreme Court.
 Briefs are being filed; we expect oral arguments to occur in the next few months.
 Mr. Sullivan can discuss how his case may positively impact defenses in your Atlanta DUI case.
 We offer a free in-office consultation to talk about how we can effectively defend your Atlanta DUI.
 404.816.8777

 Were you arrested and charged for a DUI in Atlanta?